Roberto-Gil/prototype/README.md

 - We register it in the Market Depth service
 ## Case 2:
 - We receive a buy event
-- We block the event so that there is only one processing (Concurrency)
+- We lock the event so that there is only one processing.
+If event it´s already locked a Mono.Error is returned.
 - We obtain the VWAP stored in our repository
 - We recalculate by adding the new trade
 - We publish to the VWAP broker